 Appropriately Uses Anti-Anxiety Medication

-This is the percent of residents given antianxiety drugs.
-These medications are used to treat patients suffering from depression and anxiety.
+This indicates the percent of patients who were prescribed antianxiety drugs.
+These drugs are prescribed to residents suffering from depression or anxiety.

 Managing Depression Among Residents